• Skip to main content

 Ingredients and Substitutions

-• Meat: Goat meat or mutton is the bomb, but lamb works too if that's what you've got.
+• Meat: Goat meat or mutton is the best option, but lamb works too if that's what you've got.
+While traditional Kosha Mangsho uses goat meat, you can experiment with chicken too.

 • veggies: You will need red onion, garlic pods, ginger-garlic, green chillies and potatoes.